Onahi7/GasStation/documentation.md

 ### Authentication Flow

-The system uses Supabase Authentication with custom middleware for role-based access control.
+The system uses NextAuth.js with the Prisma adapter for secure authentication and session management.
 When a user logs in:

-1. Credentials are verified against Supabase Auth
+1. Credentials are verified against the database using bcrypt
-2. User role is retrieved from the database
+2. User role and company information are added to the JWT session
 3. Middleware redirects to the appropriate dashboard based on role
 4. Protected routes check user role before rendering

 ### Data Flow

 1. Client components capture user input
-2. Server Actions process data and interact with the database
+2. Server Actions process data and interact with the database through Prisma
-3. Real-time updates via Supabase subscriptions where appropriate
+3. Real-time updates via React Server Components and useOptimistic hooks
 4. Server-side rendering for initial data loading

 ### Security Measures

 1. Server-side validation of all inputs
 2. Role-based access control at the middleware level
-3. Database RLS (Row Level Security) policies
+3. Secure password hashing with bcrypt
-4. Secure authentication with Supabase
+4. JWT-based session management with NextAuth.js
 5. Audit logging for sensitive operations

-## User Interface

-The UI is designed to be intuitive and responsive, with a focus on usability for staff members with varying levels of technical expertise.
-Key UI components include:

-1. Role-specific dashboards with relevant KPIs
-2. Forms for data entry with validation
-3. Tables for data display with sorting and filtering
-4. Charts and graphs for visual data representation
-5. Mobile-responsive design for use on various devices

-## Deployment Architecture
+## Additional Features

-The application is deployed on Vercel with the following configuration:

-1. Next.js application hosted on Vercel
+1. Dark mode support
-2. Supabase for database and authentication
+2. Responsive design for mobile and desktop
-3. Environment variables for configuration
-4. Automatic deployments from the main branch

-## Extending the System

-The system is designed to be extensible.
-Common extensions include:

-1. Inventory management for shop items
-2. Customer loyalty programs
-3. Fleet management for business customers
-4. Integration with accounting software
+3. Progressive Web App (PWA) capabilities
+4. Export reports to PDF/Excel
-5. Mobile apps for field operations
+5. Email notifications for important events

-## Troubleshooting

-Common issues and their solutions:

-1. **Authentication issues**: Check Supabase configuration and environment variables
-2. **Database connection errors**: Verify Supabase URL and API keys
-3. **Role-based access issues**: Check user role assignments in the database
-4. **Data inconsistencies**: Use the audit logs to track changes

 ## Support and Maintenance